top of page

 Please have pity on me, Gramma Bear.”

-Gramma Bear stood,
+Gramma Bear slowly stood,

 gave herself another good scratch